 I 'cry every day': Strauss-Kahn accuser

 "We cry every day.
-We can't sleep," Diallo, an immigrant from the African country of Guinea, said at a packed press conference called to thank her supporters and give her side in the increasingly sensational case.
+We can't sleep," Diallo, an immigrant from the African country of Guinea, said, referring to herself and her 15-year-old daughter.

-Speaking in a quiet, hesitant voice and nervously clasping her hands, Diallo said it was "too much for me, too much for my daughter."
+In a hesitant voice and nervously clasping her hands, Diallo said it was "too much for me, too much for my daughter."

-"What she wants is justice and if the prosecutors are not going to bring this case to trial then we have to look for justice and what I look forward to is putting this case before a jury," Thompson said.
+"What she wants is justice and if the prosecutors are not going to bring this case to trial then we have to look for justice and what I look forward to is putting this case before a jury," Thompson told the press conference.

 Diallo referred to a New York tabloid report claiming that she was a prostitute and said: "A lot of people calling me a lot of bad names.
 I hear a lot of things, a lot of bad things."